GamesCreed

 But the one mechanic you’ll love in Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants, is the most is the special turtle power attack that acts as a fatality-like special move assigned to any of the turtles you play as against singular or multiple enemies with the use of the Y button.
 Each turtle has their own unique special attack animation on surrounding enemies.

-This is personally my favorite combat feature in the game and if it were up to me, I would spam the mechanic like there’s no tomorrow.
+This is personally my favorite combat feature in the game, and if it were up to me, I would spam the mechanic like there’s no tomorrow.
 It’s the very noticeable green bar that’s under your health bar.
 However, you’re required to attack enemies to recharge, and once the bar flashes, well, you know the rest.

 To be fair, if you go to the game of your platform’s respective store, you’ll see that it clearly states in the Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants description that it’s strictly local.
 However, seeing as we’re in the age of drastically advanced technology, and not having to play with each other when in the same room all the time would suit most of us.
 One might argue that you don’t have to worry about connectivity issues.
-But regardless, the lack of online play is disappointing.
+But regardless, the lack of online play is disappointing. \

 Plus, I’m not much of a fan of the artwork, especially towards the chosen style.
-The colors are attractive, but the designs are not substandard at the best presentation of the turtles, enemies, bosses, environments, and more.
-Although, the comic-like speech designs are pretty cool.
+The colors are attractive, but the designs are not substandard, at the best presentation of the turtles, enemies, bosses, environments, and more.
+Although the comic-like speech designs are pretty cool.
 It looks good seeing the likes of ‘wham’ when striking enemies or ‘splash’ when an enemy has made contact with the water.

-Also, despite additional levels, its number is still very much underwhelming; definitely would’ve liked more.
+Also, despite additional levels, its number is still very much underwhelming; I definitely would’ve liked more.
 Unfortunately for Cradle Games, it’s a shame that these shortcomings have knocked Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants down some cool points.

 Nonetheless, although it isn’t as good as the more memorable Shredder’s Revenge, Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants has just about managed to become a fun experience that pretty much requires that you play with at least a friend to get the ultimate experience.
 It’s been long overdue, so it’s good that this has finally made it to consoles and PC.
-And although it’s only local, I’d still recommend this to other players, even if they plan on playing this game on the side to take a little break from playing the much higher profile titles.
+And although it’s only local, I’d still recommend this to other players, even if they plan on playing this game on the side to take a little break from playing the much higher-profile titles.

 Review Overview